tiki-deprecated/integrations/ios/admob-ios/README.md

         id: <user ID>)
 ```

-5. Replace the current ATT prompt with the TIKI SDK `present` method.
+5. Replace your current ATT prompt with the TIKI SDK `present` method.
 This method will display the TIKI SDK pre-built UI, letting the user decide whether to license their tracking ID and recording the result in the TIKI SDK blockchain.
 Once the user makes a decision, the `onAccept` or `onDecline` callbacks will be called, and the user will have to go through the UMP form if required.
 Use the following code snippet:

 ```swift
 TikiSdk.present()